Last updated: 04/23/2025

 Because of the association between surges in female hormones and worsening of symptoms of LAM, estrogen-containing contraceptives are contraindicated.
 Postmenopausal patients and patients with reduced mobility should be tested for osteoporosis.
 Any loss of bone mineral density should be treated with vitamin D and calcium supplementation and/or bisphosphonates according to treatment guidelines for osteoporosis.

 Scientists are also investigating the role of hormone therapy in the onset, development and treatment of LAM.
-No beneficial outcomes have been consistently demonstrated in patients with LAM who received hormonal therapy, although available studies are limited and provide low-quality evidence.
+No beneficial outcomes have been consistently seen in patients with LAM who received hormonal therapy, although available studies are limited and provide low-quality evidence.
 Randomized controlled trials of hormonal agents, either alone or in combination with sirolimus, are needed to better assess the impact of hormonal manipulation on the course of LAM.
 Until then, routine use of hormonal treatment in patients with LAM is discouraged.

-Hereditary factors are also being studied to help determine whether or not a genetic predisposition is essential to the development of LAM.
+Hereditary factors are also being studied to help determine whether a genetic predisposition is essential to the development of LAM.
 Similarly, research is ongoing to identify better biomarkers to improve the non-invasive diagnosis of LAM.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.